kualta/site/posts/dream-letter.md

 I dream of a day when we no longer measure our worth by how much we surpass others, but by how much we lift each other up.
 Where we understand that progress is never zero-sum.

-That classrooms will become gardens of knowledge, not theaters for cutthroat rivalry.
-I have a dream.

 I want us to recognize our greatest competitor as not our neighbour and not our neighbour overseas.
 To recognize that it is indeed us from the past that we're competing against.

 There, in that world, we together channel the competitive spirit into pushing the boundaries of what humanity can achieve.